youngboy/engine-docs/source/schema-history.md

 <h3 id="install-github">Install GitHub application</h3>

-Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Engine integration on the GitHub profile or organization of your choice.
+Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the GitHub profile or organization of your choice.

 <h3 id="check-schema-on-ci">Run validation on commit</h3>